Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/ASC.md

 ## Notes

 - Systematic Screenings
-    - SAMHSA allows for multiple types of screenings such as AUDIT, AUDIT-C and the Single Question Screening.
+    - SAMHSA allows for multiple types of screenings.
+    - The only ones supported in this package are the AUDIT, AUDIT-C and the Single Question Screening.

 - Medicaid
     - Any patient not included in the medicaid dataframe will be marked as "other" in the final data.